amartyasd/amartyasd.github.io/_pages/miscc.md

   - /miscellaneousstuff
 ---

-#  Here are  links to the webpages of some of my friends.
+#  Here are links to the web pages of some of my friends.

 * [Ben Spitz](https://www.math.ucla.edu/~benspitz/)
 * [Grigory Taroyan](https://www.grishataroyan.org/home)